-Security considerations for DetNet are described in detail in [I-D.ietf-detnet-security].
-General security considerations are described in [I-D.ietf-detnet-architecture].
-This section considers exclusively security considerations which are specific to the DetNet MPLS data plane.
+General security considerations are described in [RFC8655].
+Additionally, security considerations and a threat analysis are described in [I-D.ietf-detnet-security].
+This section considers security considerations which are specific to the DetNet MPLS data plane.
+The considerations raised related to MPLS networks in general in [RFC5920] are equally applicable to the DetNet MPLS data plane.